Menopause: Effects of Low Estrogen Levels

 Osteoporosis: Estrogen helps maintain strong bones by preventing calcium loss.
 Too little calcium can increase the risk of fractures in the spine, hips, and leg and arm bones.
 Women who drink a lot of alcohol, who smoke, who are not active, and who are thin or petite are at greater risk.
 A family history of osteoporosis may also increase risk.

 Too little estrogen leads to thinning bones.

 Hormone therapy (HT) replaces hormones your body no longer produces.
 Because of this, it reduces some symptoms of menopause that are linked to low hormone levels.
 HT may also help prevent osteoporosis in some women.
-But it may increase the risk of other health conditions, including heart disease and stroke.
-You may not need HT — not all women do.
+But it may increase the risk of other health conditions, including heart disease, breast cancer, and stroke.
+You may not need HT—not all women do.
 Talk to your doctor about whether or not HT is right for you.